 Online prices are competitive, but you generally still have to pay for shipping for all but the shittiest of plates.
 This is what makes at least checking the box stores appealing.
 If you do plan to buy cast iron plates in a local store you absolutely must bring a scale with you.
 It’s unlikely that you’ll find plates that are the stated weight, but you can at least try to make sure that each pair of plates you buy are the same weight.
 It seems better to have a pair of 47-lb plates than a 41-lb and a 48.5-lb plate, right?

 Price Comparisons (45-pound pair)

 Basic cast iron sold in pairs or sets.
 3% accuracy guarantee.
 Best internet price for plates with any accuracy guarantee.

 Pair of 45’s: $80

-Basic cast iron with black finish and silver lettering.
-No accuracy guarantee, 100-lb plates available, sold in pairs.
+Basic cast iron with a dark grey finish and white lettering (Vulcan) or black finish and silver lettering (Rogue).
+3% accuracy guarantee, 100-lb plates available, sold in pairs.

 Body Solid Cast Iron Plates

 Basic cast iron sold in pairs or sets.
 No accuracy guarantee.
 Sold Individually.